Sex, Love & Goop — Reviewed by a Sex Professional

 “Intimacy is so much about being witnessed.
 And a lot of us struggle with being witnessed by others because we don’t even allow ourselves to witness ourselves.
 If I am unable to look at myself, how am I going to allow my partner to look at me?
 How am I going to get to a space where I experience true intimacy with a partner if I’m terrified of self-intimacy?
 If I’m scared that somebody else will see something that I don’t allow myself to see?”

 What amazed me about the show was that it’s not strictly educational or based on certain therapeutic tactics, nor is it a product placement to promote Goop store goodies.
-It’s not one of those shows that tell you “okay, here is the vibrator, this is your clitoris, thank me later” and the advice given is far from “grab him here, bite there - he’ll go crazy”.
+It’s not one of those shows that tell you “okay, here is the vibrator, this is your clitoris, thank me later” and the advice given is far from “grab him here, bite there — he’ll go crazy”.
 Sex, Love & Goop is, first and foremost, about understanding yourself and your partner and learning to communicate as the only way of finding harmony within a romantic relationship.
+The TV show also offers its audience to take The Erotic Blueprint Quiz, a quiz about your sex life.